 Anyone in these risk groups is more likely to develop potentially serious complications of flu, such as pneumonia (a lung infection), so it’s recommended that they have a flu vaccine every year to help protect them.

 In addition, children “at risk” of serious illness if they catch the flu are eligible for a flu vaccine on the NHS.
 The flu vaccine isn’t suitable for babies under the age of six months.

 You should have the vaccine whatever stage of pregnancy you are in.
 If you’re pregnant you could get very ill if you get flu, which could also be bad for your baby.
 Having the injected flu vaccine can also protect your baby against flu after they’re born and during the early months of life.

 Most pharmacies offer a walk-in service and the jab takes a matter of seconds.

 It is better to have the flu vaccine as soon as it becomes available, usually in October, but it’s always worth getting vaccinated before flu comes around right up until March.

 Who should get the flu vaccine?

-You can find out more about the flu vaccine on the NHS website.
+You can read more about COVID-19 vaccination on the NHS website.

 Other vaccinations for people at higher risk of illness